 - Actor-Inspired Element: Although Sharon was not in Rosemary's Baby, she contributed a few ideas - notably for the scene where Rosemary is impregnated.

 - Alternate Company Equivalent: Sharon joked that she wanted to be the American Catherine Deneuve.

 - Awesome, Dear Boy: She starred in Twelve Plus One just so she could work with Orson Welles.

 - Celebrity Crush: She had one on David Niven when she was in her teens, stating her intent to marry him one day.
 She revealed this to him when they worked together and he found the admiration flattering and amusing.

 - Creator Backlash:

-- She hated Don't Make Waves even more, calling it a "terrible movie", and resenting the focus on her looks.
+- She disliked Don't Make Waves even more, calling it a "terrible movie" and resenting the focus on her looks.
 She mockingly referred to herself as "sexy little me".